atroxiv/AsuraScans-Chapter-Keybind-Extension/README.md

 To use this you need to go to chrome's extensions window (chrome://extensions), and turn on developer mode with the slider in the top right corner.

+Next, unzip the file.

-After doing that, you can click the "load unpacked" button that appeared in the top left, and select the "extension" folder that you downloaded here.
+After doing that, you can click the "load unpacked" button that appeared in the top left of the extensions window, and select the "extension" folder that you downloaded here.

-Feel free to inspect/ steal the code it's not very professional anyways.
+Feel free to inspect/take all of the 20 lines of code for yourself.